Skip to main content

 Common Import Errors

-The email in the import file does not match any existing user account.
+The email in the import files does not match any existing user account.
 Check the spelling, or invite the user first before trying to update their profile.

-“Duplicate email found at rows [numbers].
-Each email must appear only once in the import file.”
+"Duplicate email" fount at rows.
+Each email, must appear only once in the import file."

 The file contains the same email address on multiple rows.
 Remove the duplicates so each email appears once.